AmpersandTarski/documentation/syntax/relation.md

 This will result in a printed sentence "John lives in Amsterdam".

 ### MEANING*
-The meaning of a rule can be written in natural language in the Meaning part of the RULE statement.
+The meaning of a rule can be written in natural language in the Meaning part of the RELATION statement.
 It is a good habit to specify the meaning!
 The meaning will be printed in the functional specification.
 The meaning is optional.